nvdaes/readFeeds/readme.md

 - Update current feed: control+shift+NVDA+8:
 Refresh selected feed.
 The feeds will not be updated automatically when Read Feeds addon is started.
 - Copy feeds folder...
-opens a dialog to choose a folder where you can save the RSS directory of your feeds.
-By default the selected folder is the NVDA's configuration directory, which will create the RSS directory.
+opens a dialog to choose a folder where you can save the personalFeeds directory of your feeds.
+By default the selected folder is the NVDA's configuration directory, which will create the personalFeeds directory.
 - Restore feeds...
-Opens a dialog to select a folder which replaces your feeds in the RSS folder.
+Opens a dialog to select a folder which replaces your feeds in the personalFeeds folder.
 Make sure you load a folder containing feeds URLs.
 - Open documentation:
 Opens the information about Read Feeds add-on, in the NVDA interface language if available, or in English by default.